IBM 2018 Annual Meeting of Stockholders

 IBM is offering stockholders the opportunity to submit questions for the Q&A period of the meeting.
 As time permits, as many questions as possible will be addressed at the meeting.
 You can submit your question by selecting the “Submit a question” link below.
 The question facility will remain active until 5 p.m.
 Eastern Time on April 20, 2018.

 IBM 2017 Annual Meeting of Stockholders

-IBM's 2015 Annual Meeting of Stockholders was held on Tuesday, April 28, 2015 at 10 a.m. in the Statehouse Convention Center, #1 Statehouse Plaza, Little Rock, Arkansas.
+IBM's 2017 Annual Meeting of Stockholders was held on Tuesday, April 25, 2017 at 10 a.m. at the Tampa Marriott Waterside Hotel & Marina, Tampa, Florida.

-International Business Machines Corporation held its Annual Meeting of Stockholders on April 28, 2015.
-For more information on the following proposals, see the company's proxy statement dated March 9, 2015.
+International Business Machines Corporation (IBM or the company) held its Annual Meeting of Stockholders on April 25, 2017.
 Below are the final voting results.
+For more information on the following proposals, see IBM's proxy statement dated March 13, 2017, the relevant portions of which are incorporated herein by reference.

 |Advisory Vote on Executive Compensation:|

 |Advisory Vote Regarding Frequency of Advisory Vote on Executive Compensation:|